wuhuiyun07/wuene.github.io/index.md

 {% capture text %}

 We conduct research at three levels.
-Firstly we perform **systematic genome profiling** of large (>1000) and well-annotated patient cohorts to characterize genetic and clinical inter-relationships.
-We use advanced statistical modeling to study genotype-phenotype and genotype-outcome relationships as a framework for the development of molecularly guided clinical decision support algorithms to support diagnosis and prognostication of cancer patients.
-Such population based analysis, enable us to identify genotype combinations that are critical to disease biology, or that associate strongly with clinical presentation, response to treatment and overall survival.
+Firstly we apply **molecular microbiology methods** to detect microbial waterborne pathogens to characterize temporal and spatial variations of pathogens in water systems.
+We use advanced sequencing techniques to study microbiome in natural water and built water as a framework for the health of human, animals, and the environment.
+Such big data derived analysis, enable us to identify pathogens, novel microbial water indicators, or bacterial phages that can potentially combat antimicrobial resistant crisis.

 These studies empower our second level research.
-We use population data to **characterize disease associated, outcome defining and treatment informing genotypes**.
-We select representative samples for detailed molecular phenotyping using integrative genomic and cell based assays to single cell characterizations.
+We use environmental metagenomic data to **characterize microbiome in environmental waters, identify waterborne disease associated, reduce the health risks to the environment and human**.
+We use machine learning for microbiome discovery, espcially viruse communities in environmental water samples.

-Last, we perform detailed **clonal heterogeneity tracking studies**.
+Last, we perform our research based on **Open Science and reproducible research principle**.
 We profile temporally as well as spatially separated samples (diagnosis, pre-treatment, post treatment) to quantify changing clonal phylogenies, during disease progression, or in response to therapeutic intervention.

 {%
   include button.html